prosis369/hp_assignments/README.md

 OPENMP

-  1.1.
-WAP to print hello world in c
-  1.2.
-Improve the program to make use of openmp multithreading

-  2. Create a parallel version of a program that computes PI using OpenMP parallel construct

-  3. Modify Q2 to avoid false sharing

-  4. Parallelise Q2 using loop construct
+  Write a simple program that prints hello world in C Write a hello world program that makes use of OpenMP multithreading Create a parallel version of a program that computes PI using OpenMP parallel construct Modify solution in Q2 to avoid false sharing Parallelise PI program using loop construct
-  5. Fix bugs in the mandelbrot set calculation program
+  Find and fix the bugs in the mandelbrot set calculation program.
-  6. Parallelise linked list program in linked.c
-  7. Parallelise linked.c program using task construct
+  Parallelise linked list program provided in linked.c Parallelise the linked.c program using task construct Parallelise Producer Consumer problem given in prod_cons.c parallelise monte carlo pi program given in pi_mc.c
-  8. Parallelise the producer-consumer problem
-  9. Parallelise the Monte Carlo pi program

 CUDA

   1. Convert colour image to greyscale